 - First, if a party wishes to rely on a passage in the transcript, it is important not just to extract a passage in one’s favour which is, when read in context, misleading.
 It detracts from the overall reliance on the presentation, yet happens all too frequently.
 Tribunals will look at the full passage themselves, or otherwise this is picked up by the opposing side.
-Slanted presentation of, or selectively extracted parts of transcript evidence can dent a counsel’s credibility with the tribunal and undermine the overall reliability of his or her arguments.
+Slanted presentation, or selectively extracted parts, of transcript evidence can dent a counsel’s credibility with the tribunal and undermine the overall reliability of his or her arguments.

 Emphasising evidence on liability

 The analysis and reference to the evidence is the main difference between a written opening and a closing submission.
 By the time of the latter, flesh has been put on the bones of the documents by the oral evidence and the tribunal has been introduced to documents whose full importance may not have previously been appreciated.
 Drawing together the strands of the documentary record, the witness statements and the oral testimony is the task of the author of the written submission.
 Making assessments of the individual witnesses may be useful in some cases.
 This is one of the key purposes of a written submission, as it provides the first opportunity to do this.
 Comparisons may be made with the written contemporaneous record and what the witness said in oral evidence.